Clarence Clark (tennis): Early life and education

-In 1881, he became the first secretary of the United States Lawn Tennis Association.
+Tennis career

+In 1879, he created the All-Philadelphia Lawn Tennis Committee to codify rules and regulations for local competitions and organized matches against other organizations.
+In 1881, he helped organize a meeting of thirty-three tennis clubs to develop consistent regulations for the sport.
+From this meeting, the United States Lawn Tennis Association was formed and Clark served as the first secretary.

 That same year, he won the first doubles tournament in the U.S. National Championships (later called the U.S. Open), playing with Frederick Winslow Taylor, after defeating first the favored Richard Sears/James Dwight, and in the final round, Alexander Van Rensselaer/Arthur Newbold.
 In 1882, he reached the final of the championships, where he lost to reigning champion Sears in straight sets.
 Clark also reached the semifinals in 1884.

-He married the sister of his doubles partner, Taylor, who would go on to a noted career as an engineer and organizational theorist.
+In 1883, Clark and his brother Joseph competed in doubles at Wimbledon against Ernest Renshaw and William Renshaw.
+The Clark brothers were the first Americans to play at Centre Court.

+He was inducted into the International Tennis Hall of Fame in 1983.

+Business career

+He worked in a chemical lab and in the forging department at the Midvale Steel company.
+In 1883, he took a six-month leave of absence and traveled throughout Europe to learn from European steel companies.
+After his return, he led the ordnance and railroad- and automobile-wheel production.
+He was promoted to second assistant superintendent and to assistant superintendent in 1886.
+He left Midvale Steel in 1887 and took a position as treasurer and secretary of the Flat Top Coal Land Association, which owned most of the land for mining of the Pocahontas Coalfield.

-In 1900, Clark became a partner in his family's firm, E. W. Clark & Co., placed in charge of public utility investments.
-"He was a pioneer in the development of electric light, electric power, and electric street railway companies," according to his obituary in the New York Times.
-At various times, he was a president of the Nashville Railway and Light Company, the Tennessee Electric Power Company, the Portland (Ore.)
-Electric Power Company, as well as a director or other official of many more companies.
+In 1900, he became a partner in the bank, E. W. Clark & Co., founded by his grandfather Enoch White Clark.
+He was placed in charge of public utility investments.
+He invested in electric light, electric power, and electric street railway companies.
+He served as president of the Nashville Railway and Light Company, the Northern Ohio Power Company, the Tennessee Electric Power Company, the Portland Electric Power Company, as well as a director of several other companies.

 Clark endowed a professorship in Mountain Agriculture at Berea College.

 He died on June 29, 1937, at the age of 77, at his home, Cedron, in Germantown, Philadelphia.

-He was inducted into the Tennis Hall of Fame in 1983, joining his brother Joseph Clark, who was inducted in 1955.

-Clark shares a burial plot in the River section of West Laurel Hill Cemetery in Bala Cynwyd, PA, with his brother-in-law Frederick Winslow Taylor.
+He was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.

+Personal life

+He married Mary Newbold Taylor in 1884 and together they had three sons.